Masudyee/science-facts-hub/README.md

 * **Outnumbering Stars:** Space telescopes have revealed that there might actually be more rogue planets floating in our Milky Way galaxy than there are actual stars!

+# Daily Science Insight - Day 6

+### Title: The Incredible Storage Capacity of the Human Brain

+Did you know that your brain has the ability to store an almost unlimited amount of information?
+Unlike a smartphone or computer that runs out of space, the human brain's storage capacity is staggeringly massive.

+* **The Digital Equivalent:** Scientists estimate that the human brain contains around 86 billion neurons.
+Each neuron forms thousands of connections, leading to a total storage capacity of roughly 2.5 petabytes (or 2,500,000 gigabytes).
+* **The Comparison:** To put this into perspective, if your brain worked like a digital video recorder, it could hold up to 3 million hours of high-definition TV shows.
+You would have to leave the TV running continuously for over 300 years to use up all that storage!
+* **Smart Management:** The brain never actually "fills up."
+Instead, it uses a process called synaptic pruning to automatically delete old, irrelevant information to make room for new memories and learning.